-School Wing Added – During the service of Pastor Marcus Lang, an educational wing consisting of a gymnasium and four classrooms was added in 1978, and Lutheran School of Messiah was opened in 1979.
+School Wing Added – In 1978, during the service of Pastor Marcus Lang, an educational wing consisting of a gymnasium and four classrooms was added and Lutheran School of Messiah was opened in 1979.
 The church was now officially named Lutheran Church and School of Messiah.

 Preschool Added – A volunteer-led preschool and pre-kindergarten opened by the congregation in the fall of 1983 expressly to “teach our children about Jesus.”
 It operated as a separate volunteer-led program for 24 years.
 It has not been a part of the K-8 Christian day school.
 In 2007 the first full time director was hired.
 At that time it officially became a part of the school.

 Fire of 1989 – On September 11, 1989, during the time that John Meyers and Timothy Puls were pastors and Corky Miller was principal of the school, an arsonist started fires at five church locations in Grand Junction.
 The sanctuary of Lutheran Church and School of Messiah was destroyed, and the office suite, library, gymnasium, and classrooms were un-usable.
 The school continued its operations at the Salvation Army building while the sanctuary was rebuilt and buildings were restored.

 Sanctuary Rebuilt and Second Education Wing Added – In 1990 the new sanctuary and fellowship hall were completed.
 The main office suite, library, and gymnasium were restored, having survived the fire.
 The second education wing was added in 1992 which included 5 additional classrooms and a teachers’ work room.